tn74/reem/docs/performance.rst

 Performance
 ===============
 The below documents REEM Performance.
-See the
+See
 `the repository <https://github.com/tn74/reem/blob/master/tests/reem_performance_measurement.py>`_ for the full source code and more information.